ricardopieper/donkey-lang/Freyr VM.md

 Pops a value from the stack and saves into a control register.
 Size popped is determined by the size of the control register, but in general they are 32 bits.
+If a value is popped to the instruction pointer, then the IP is not automatically incremented.

 pop_reg       0   1   0   1   1   0   0
             | opr               |reg    |